 What our Introduction to Atoms lesson plan includes

 Lesson Objectives and Overview: Introduction to Atoms teaches students about the building blocks of life.
-Students will discover how billions of these tiny pieces of matter make up their bodies, the oceans, the air, and every other thing.
-They will learn what components all atoms have and will be able to define them and their functions.
-This lesson is for students in 4th grade, 5th grade, and 6th grade.
+Students will learn about the parts of an atom and about the basic atomic structure of elements.
+They will also discover and be able to explain the difference between atoms and molecules.
+This lesson is for students in 4th grade and 5th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.